lingchen42/EnhancerCodeConservation/README.md

 ```
 ### Figure 3: Enhancer classifiers perform well when applied across species (Cross species enhancer prediction)

 Next, we applied SVM models trained in one species across species with `generalization.r`.
-The usage is
-./generalization.r <species_1, used to trained the model> <species_1 Enhancers and Negatives sequence file> <Number of enhancers>  <species_2, used to trained the model> <species_2 Enhancers and Negatives sequence file> <Number of enhancers>
 The complete commands we used to perform cross species enhancer prediction are listed in `crossspecies.sh`.

 The SVM models trained with human liver enhancers can predict enhancers in other species as well.
 ```